PointNorm-Net: Self-Supervised Normal Prediction of 3D Point Clouds via Multi-Modal Distribution Estimation: Experiments

-To begin with, we use two real datasets captured by a Kinect v1 RGBD camera to evaluate the generalization ability of our methods.
-The real scan data reveals more challenges, such as the fluctuation on flat surfaces, originating from the projection process of Kinect camera.
-The non-Gaussian and discontinuous noise make the scanned data have different noise patterns from the synthetic data.
-Specifically, its noise often has the same magnitude as some of the features \cite{DeepFit,Co-supported20}.
+We begin by evaluating the performance of our methods using two real datasets captured by a Kinect v1 RGBD camera.
+These data reveal additional challenges, such as fluctuations on flat surfaces, originating from the projection process of the Kinect camera.
+The non-Gaussian and discontinuous noise in the scanned data results in distinct noise patterns compared to synthetic data.
+Specifically, the noise often matches the magnitude of tiny features, making it difficult to distinguish between the two \cite{DeepFit,Co-supported20}, see \fig~\ref{fig:PCV} and \ref{fig:nyuv2}.
+It is observed that our PointNorm-Net demonstrates better generalization ability.
+It can effectively address the imperfections of these data, even when training only on synthetic data polluted by Gaussian noise.

-\textbf{Dataset from PCV~\cite{MultiNormal2019}.} There are 71 scans in the training set and 73 scans in the test set.
-For each scan, a registered and reconstructed mesh from an Artec Spider$\mathrm{^{TM}}$ scanner (accuracy 0.5 mm) is used to help build ground truth normals.
-Although the annotations may not be correct or accurate enough, they provide one quantitative way to evaluate the methods at least.

-\tab~\ref{tab:RMS_PCV_V1} shows RMS, RMS$_\tau$, and PGP$\alpha$ for the whole test set.
+\textbf{Dataset from PCV ~\cite{MultiNormal2019}.} There are 71 scans in the training set and 73 scans in the test set.
+For each scan, a registered and reconstructed mesh from an Artec Spider$\mathrm{^{TM}}$ scanner (accuracy 0.5 mm) is used to build ground truth normals. \tab~\ref{tab:RMS_PCV_V1} shows RMS, RMS$_\tau$, and PGP$\alpha$ for the test set.
 Some visual comparisons of estimated normals rendered in RGB color are shown in \fig~\ref{fig:PCV}.
-From \tab~\ref{tab:RMS_PCV_V1}, we see that our methods achieve the lowest RMS and PGP errors.
-Moreover, we reveal an interesting phenomenon that, contrary to the results on the synthetic dataset, all supervised methods based on deep learning perform worse than the unsupervised methods.
-The higher the performance on the synthetic dataset, the lower the performance on the real dataset, as indicated by the RMS error of AdaFit, G2N2, and DeepFit in \tab~\ref{tab:RMS_PCP} and \ref{tab:RMS_PCV_V1}.
-This phenomenon occurs mainly because the noise patterns of the synthetic and real scanned datasets are different.
-The deep learning-based supervised method misidentifies some noises as features, which destroys the structure of smooth regions, as shown in the results of AdaFit, G2N2, DeepFit, and PCPNet in \fig~\ref{fig:PCV}.
-This also indicates that the generalization ability of supervised methods based on deep learning needs to be improved in essence.
+From \tab~\ref{tab:RMS_PCV_V1}, we see that our methods achieve the lowest RMS error and the highest PGP metric.
+Furthermore, in contrast to the findings from the synthetic dataset, our comparison reveals that all supervised methods underperform relative to the traditional methods.
+Although \jz{some recent approaches, such as SHS-Net, CMG-Net and MSECNet} exhibit improved performance over DeepFit on synthetic datasets, they demonstrate weaker generalization capabilities in comparison to DeepFit.
+This phenomenon occurs primarily because the noise patterns in synthetic datasets differ from those in real scanned datasets.
+The supervised methods misidentify certain noises as features, which disrupt the structure of smooth regions, as demonstrated in the results of AdaFit, G2N2, DeepFit, and PCPNet in \fig~\ref{fig:PCV}.
+This underscores the necessity of fundamentally enhancing the generalization ability of supervised deep normal estimators.